HesterGong/COI-MVP/COI_MIGRATION_EPIC.md

 Build a production-ready, standalone COI generation service based on [COI-MVP](https://github.com/HesterGong/COI-MVP) that replicates all functionality from [foxden-policy-document-backend](https://github.com/Foxquilt/foxden-policy-document-backend) COI generation.
 The new service will be general, config-driven, and ready for future business expansion.

 **IMPORTANT:** No changes to foxden-policy-document-backend - this is a clean, standalone replacement.

+### Implementation Strategy

+**REUSE PROVEN CODE:** This epic emphasizes porting existing, production-tested code from the old system rather than rewriting from scratch.
+Key functions like `findPolicyHead`, `generateNamedInsured`, `getPolicyIdByLineOfBusiness`, and data extraction logic will be copied and adapted (TypeScript → JavaScript/ESM) to ensure feature parity and reduce implementation risk.
+Only fix known bugs (e.g., certificate number concurrency) during porting.

 ### Repository Context